jainchirag21064/OrderManagementWithOAuth/README.md

 ```

 #### OrderManagementOauth2PostmanTestScripts
-This is the postman colles=ction of test scripts for the CRUD opertion of Order Management
+This is the postman collection of test scripts for the CRUD opertion of Order Management
 - Import the collection in Postman Tool
 - You can also run the collection using below newman command
 ```